Chatbot Guide

 Chapter 8 How can you use chatbots in business?

 Possible roles for chatbots in your business are as numerous as your needs.
-Obviously, the chatbots working in today’s businesses are not too complex just yet but there are a lot of simple tasks you can give to your AI agents.
 Customer service metrics and KPIs you can improve with the help of AI and the number of companies going into that business lead to the simple conclusion that the investment simply pays off.

 Most common use cases for chatbots

-- Service repetitive processes (bank transfers, debt collection, appointment reminders)
+- Task-oriented chatbots (bank transfers, data verification, debt collection, appointment reminders)

-- Guide users through simple processes (filling out forms, etc)
+- Guiding users through simple processes (filling out forms, etc)

-Your chatbots can do all of the above and so much more, depending on the level of advancement in the technology behind them.
+Your chatbots can do all of the above and so much more.
 People are getting more and more creative with unconventional AI solutions.
-There are already first shops with all artificial assistants, content creating AI writers, even robotic conference hosts like Rysiek:
+There are already first shops with all artificial assistants, content creating AI writers, etc.

 With great power comes great responsibility

-So as long as we are in control (and it doesn’t seem like we’re going to lose it any time soon), we can do good with AI.
-Conversational AI is applied in many cases that we probably didn’t think of before, like helping the elderly.
+So as long as we want to pay attention to them, we can do good with AI.
+Conversational AI is applied in many cases that we probably didn’t think of before, like helping the elderly or support healthcare institutions during a global pandemic.

 Chapter 9 How to make a chatbot?

 Getting started with chatbots and the AI technology may seem tricky but in fact it doesn’t really have to be that complicated.
-Most of the times you wouldn’t even need any special tch skills as there are people who can do all the IT work for you.
+And if you’re using the right bot building platform (with low-code/no-code capabilities) most of the times you wouldn’t even need any special tech skills.

-First of all, read our best practices of how to build a chatbot and not fail over a simple mistake.
-Think of it as any project and try to go through it with simple steps.
+First of all, read our best practices of how to kick off the bot project.
+Think of it as any project and follow these simple steps:

 What to do when implementing a chatbot?